Charles Gavan Duffy

-Sir Charles Gavan Duffy, KCMG, PC (12 April 1816 – 9 February 1903), was an Irish poet, politician and journalist (editor of The Nation), Young Irelander and tenant-rights activist.
+Sir Charles Gavan Duffy KCMG, PC (born Cathal Gabhánach Ó Dubhthaigh; 12 April 1816 – 9 February 1903) was an Irish poet, politician and journalist (editor of The Nation), Young Irelander and tenant-rights activist.
 After emigrating to Australia in 1856 he entered the politics of Victoria on a platform of land reform, and in 1871–1872 served as the colony's 8th Premier.

 Ireland

 Early life and career

-Duffy was born at No. 10 Dublin Street in Monaghan Town, County Monaghan, Ireland, the son of a Catholic shopkeeper.
-He was educated in Belfast at St Malachy's College and in the collegiate department of the Royal Belfast Academical Institution where he studied logic, rhetoric and belles-lettres.
+Duffy was born at No.10 Dublin Street in Monaghan Town, County Monaghan, Ireland, the son of a Catholic shopkeeper.
+His father died when he was ten, and at the insistence of his sister and with the permission of his guardian, a parish priest, he was taken out of the local "poor school" and sent, as its only Catholic pupil, to a classical academy in Monaghan run by a presbyterian minister, John Bleckley.
+While not allowed "altogether to forget" that he "belonged to the race beaten at the Boyne", he recalls that there was a "boys newspaper" and a "boys' parliament" (indications, perhaps, that Bleckley was influenced by the democratically-inclined pedagogy of Belfast schoolmaster David Manson) in which his Protestant schoolmates debated, and resolved in favour of, Catholic emancipation.

-One day, when Duffy was aged 18, Charles Hamilton Teeling, a United Irish veteran of the 1798 rising, walked into his mother's house (his father had died when he was 10).
+One day, when he was 18, Charles Hamilton Teeling, a United Irish veteran of the 1798 rising, walked into his mother's house.
 Teeling was establishing a journal in Belfast and asked Duffy to accompany him on a round of calls to promote it in Monaghan.
 Inspired by Teeling's recollections of '98, Duffy began contributing to the journal, The Northern Herald.

-In Belfast, Duffy went on to edit The Vindicator, an O'Connellite journal launched by Thomas O'Hagan (later the first Catholic to become Lord Chancellor of Ireland since 1687).
-At the same time, he began studying law at the King's Inns in Dublin.
+In Belfast, where in the 1841-1842 session he studied logic, rhetoric and belles-lettres at the Royal Belfast Academical Institution, Duffy went on to edit The Vindicator, an O'Connellite journal launched by Thomas O'Hagan (later the first Catholic to become Lord Chancellor of Ireland since 1687).
+In April 1841, in the face of Orange threats and a mob assault on the Vindicator's offices, he and O'Hagan helped organise Daniel O'Connell's visit to Belfast, "capital of the loyal north".

-Duffy was admitted to the Irish Bar in 1845.
-But before then he established himself in literary circles as the editor of Ballad Poetry of Ireland (1843), and in political circles as editor of a new Dublin weekly, The Nation.
+In 1845, after study at the King's Inns in Dublin, Duffy was admitted to the Irish Bar.
+But he had by then established himself in literary circles as the editor of Ballad Poetry of Ireland (1843), and in political circles as editor of a new Dublin weekly, The Nation.